How Not to Explain the Feast of Unleavened Bread

 Friday (4/13/2012) is the Seventh Day of the Feast of Unleavened Bread, the last day of seven-day biblical holiday that begins immediately after Passover, Passover being the day the lamb (and Lamb) was slain.
 Both the first and seventh days of unleavened bread are what you might call “high holidays,” especially important days on which God asks his people to refrain from their customary employment.
 They are holy convocations when believers get together and celebrate with other believers.

-On the Seventh Day of Unleavened Bread, Israel appeared to be trapped: the Red Sea (probably the Gulf of Aqaba, actually) before them and Pharaoh’s entire army in hot pursuit behind them held off by a cloud of darkness and fire God placed at the pass to keep the two camps separate from one another.
+On the Seventh Day of Unleavened Bread, Israel appeared to be trapped: the Red Sea (maybe the Gulf of Aqaba) before them and Pharaoh’s entire army in hot pursuit behind them held off by a cloud of darkness and fire God placed at the pass to keep the two camps separate from one another.
 All night long, a wind blew, dividing the waters and allowing the Israelites only one way to escape from their enemies.
 As soon as the Israelites had crossed over the path God had provided for them, the waters returned, drowning Pharaoh’s army and spoiling his kingdom forever.

 Happy holiday, everyone!